learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 dataframe.groupby(['Embarked', 'Pclass'])
 ```

-This would return a DataFrame with a multihierarchical index, with `'Embarked'` being the outermost level.
+This would return a DataFrame with a multi-hierarchical index, with `'Embarked'` being the outermost level.

 Groupby statements are most commonly used with aggregation functions, which allow us to quickly calculate summary statistics such as the mean, median, min, max, mode, count, etc.